Protect Yourself from Drive-By Browser Malware Attacks

 FlashBlock Disables Annoying Animations, Protects You

 On my Firefox installation, the only plug-in that I have enabled is Adobe Flash, and I'm using Flashblock to make sure that it only runs when I tell it to.
 Why?
 The vast majority of the web sites that I visit use Flash, but very few of them use Java, Silverlight, and none of them need the .NET Framework Assistant—there's no reason to keep all of these plug-ins enabled when what we really want is a nice trim Firefox install.
-Just head into Tools -> Add-ons, head to the Plugins tab, and start disabling everything else that you don't use.If you are using Internet Explorer instead, you can open up Tools -> Manage Add-ons and start disabling toolbars and plugins that you really don't need running.
+Just head into Tools -> Add-ons, head to the Plugins tab, and start disabling everything else that you don't use.Keep Your System Updated

 The How-To Geek loves some Flashblock with his Firefox.
 His geeky articles can be found daily here on Lifehacker, How-To Geek, and Twitter.